A multiphase Cahn-Hilliard system with mobilities and the numerical simulation of dewetting: Formal matched asymptotic expansions

 This property of independence is crucial to be able to extract the velocity from integrals in $z$ in the following derivations.\\

 {\it Taylor expansions:}~\\ We assume the following Taylor expansions for our functions:

-Since the numbering of the phase is present as a subscript, we have put the order in the Taylor expansion as a superscript in brackets.
+Since the numbering of the phase is present as a subscript, we indicate the order in the Taylor expansion as a superscript in brackets.
 We can then compose these expansions with a regular function $F$: